SC posted its highest unemployment rate in at least 44 years due to pandemic

 "From a historical point of view, I would characterize it as overwhelming," said Ullrich, who has been working as an economist for more than a decade.
 "It's overwhelming to see the number of jobs that were lost in a single month."

-Officials in the United States did not start calculating a monthly unemployment rate until 1948, Ullrich explained, which makes it difficult to compare the current downturn to the nation's worst economic collapse during Great Depression of the 1930s.
+Officials in the United States did not start calculating a monthly unemployment rate until 1948, Ullrich explained, which makes it difficult to compare the current downturn to the nation's worst economic collapse during the Great Depression in the 1930s.

 The new job numbers do, however, provide a more accurate picture of the hole that South Carolina will now need to climb out of.